-Free for everyone, this tool creates wordles from sentences, whole documents, or tables.
+Free for everyone, this tool creates wordles from phrases, whole documents, or spreadsheets.
 You can also tweak or remove the words you want to include in your wordle, depending on how important they are to your text.

 In addition, you can embed your wordles in your non-commercial website or blog, a great way to add quick and professional visuals.
 Simply click on the Embed button, copy the HTML and paste it into your website.
 Keep in mind that wordles are licensed, and only non-commercial use is allowed granted that you reference WordItOut in your wordle.

 Once your wordle is ready, start customizing it, from font size, cloud size, margins, padding, borders, background color, etc.

-The Jason Davies Word Cloud is a data visualization tool that you can use to create smart and symmetrical wordles.
+The Jason Davies Word Cloud is a word visualization tool that you can use to create smart and symmetrical wordles.
 Thanks to its easy-to-use interface and powerful algorithms, you can get valuable insights with very little effort.

 Just paste your text into the tool and click on the ‘Go’ button.
 You can customize the font, size, angle, word quantity, and even choose if you want an Archimedean or rectangular spiral to your wordle.

 Born out of a passion for design automation, Tagxedo generates aesthetically pleasing wordles from your text.
 The tool is free for basic features and offers over 300 free designs to choose from.

 Tagxedo works on desktop and you’ll need to install Microsoft Silverlight to use it.
 Chrome does not support Microsoft Silverlight, and other popular browsers like Firefox and Safari have certain limitations.

-To get started with Monkeylearn’s word cloud generator and create your own wordles with little effort, you will need to follow these simple steps:
+Get started with Monkeylearn’s word cloud generator and create your own wordles with very little effort.
+Just follow these steps to create your wordle:

 2. Click on the Generate Cloud button.
 You’ll now have a wordle to work with.

 3. Customize your wordle.
 Tweak your visual by changing the theme, font, word quantity, etc.

 4. Download your wordle.
 When you’re satisfied with your wordle, you can download it in high-definition SVG and PNG images, ready to share with your team!
 You can also download a CSV file with your raw data (frequency and relevance scores).